faver3645/EXAMFAM/README.md

 - The React frontend is located in the "reactquiz" folder.

 ## Running the Project
-To run the backend, navigate to the 'api' folder and use the command:
+To run the backend, navigate to the "api" folder and use the command:
 ```
 dotnet run
 ```